yuyang041060120/ng2-animate/README.md

 - type: string
 - optional, default value is `animate`

+### igniter
+The state selector that triggers animation

+- type: string
+- optional, default value is `*` which means any state change triggers animation

+> TIP: igniter option is most often used as `void`, which makes animation only trigger when something like `*ngIf` brings an element out of a void state

 ### whileStyle
 A style definition that will be applied during defined animation process